 This website is designed to give you access to some of what I’ve found out, and by means of the blog and current articles you can eavesdrop on what I’m still discovering, stumbling on, getting mired in, being exhilarated by.
 There's a way to get in touch with me.
 You can even follow me on Facebook.

-I'm eighty-three, long retired, but I like to think I have thus far evaded the fate of an exhibit I saw years ago in the National History Museum in Budapest: “Unknown provenance.
+I'm eighty-four, long retired, but I like to think I have thus far evaded the fate of an exhibit I saw years ago in the National History Museum in Budapest: “Unknown provenance.
 Belongs to the old collection of the museum.”

 1 Jamaica Kincaid, “Mariah,” New Yorker, June 26, 1989, 32.